MonashFITAssignments/1008_Student_Scaffold_A1_S2_2024/README.md

 - `discard_pile` - a collection of `Card` objects representing the cards already played in the game.
 When initialising the `Game` object, this collection should be empty.

 - `current_player` - a `Player` object representing the player whose turn it is to play.
-When initialising the `Game` object, this collection should be empty.
+When initialising the `Game` object, this object should be empty.

 - `current_color` - an `enum` value representing the color of the top card of the `discard_pile`.
-When initialising the `Game` object, this collection should be empty.
+When initialising the `Game` object, this object should be empty.

 - `current_label` - an `enum` value representing the label of the top card of the `discard_pile`.
-When initialising the `Game` object, this collection should be empty.
+When initialising the `Game` object, this object should be empty.

 - `initialise_game(self, players: ArrayR)` - This method performs the following tasks:
     1. Use the array of `Player` objects being passed to this method to populate the `players` attribute of the `Game` object.